-A.3 Future Vision for Generative AI in Travel: Use Case 33

 AI-Ready Hospitality & Travel Profile (HATPro Traveler Profile)

 Strategic Overview

 Hospitality and Travel and the Emergence of AI

 The hospitality and travel industries are in the early years of a disruption that many experts expect to be as large or larger than earlier transitions from the telephone to the web (circa 1980-2005) and then to mobile devices (2010-2025).
 Much of the focus is properly centered on Artificial Intelligence (AI) and its role in dreaming, planning, booking, experiencing, and memorializing hospitality and travel experiences.